Updated: May 3

 How do I view AI from a Jungian perspective?
 Coming soon in future #JungianBitsofInformation blog, I'll explore definitions of AI from a Jungian perspective.

 AI can perform highly complex problem-solving (such as unravelling intricate cancer diagnoses), but it can also suffer major setbacks (such as the potential for racial discrimination)(Oxford AI Programme, 2022).
-In the coming months #JungianBitsofInformation will be offering a new service to organisations.
+In the recent months #JungianBitsofInformation is offering a new service to organisations.
 An Artificial Intelligence service: to identify opportunities for AI in your organisation and guidance on the ethical considerations to address the common pitfalls of AI with a unique perspective from #analyticalpsychology.
-Register on the site and be the first to hear about the launch of this new service.
+Contact me for more information.